JxrdnOnly/Marshwood-TOS/README.md

-# Terms of Service for Lukey Wukey
+# Terms of Service for Lukey Wukey 🐻

-This repository contains the Terms of Service and related policies for Lukey Wukey, a Discord bot designed to communicate and conversate with your discord members.
+This repository contains the Terms of Service and related policies for Lukey Wukey 🐻, a Discord bot designed to communicate and conversate with your discord members.

 ## Content